dekard02/shopping-chatbot/README.md

 # 🛍️ Shopping Chatbot

 > ⚠️ This is a small demo project for my class — it may contain bugs and incomplete features.
-> This project builds upon a web project from [PLACEHOLDER_LINK], enhancing it with an AI-powered chatbot.
+> This project builds upon a web project from [Clothes Webshop](https://github.com/yang020501/UIT-SE347-WEB), enhancing it with an AI-powered chatbot.

 ---